Arhunov/rag-mistral-k8s/README.md

     git clone https://github.com/Arhunov/rag-mistral-k8s.git
     cd rag-mistral-k8s
     ```
 2.  **Prepare Data:** Place your PDF documents into the `docs-pdf/` directory.
-Note that the default prompts are optimized for technical documentation; you may need to adjust them for your specific data.
+Note that the original prompts are optimized for python technical documentation; you may need to adjust them for your specific data.
 3.  **Launch Services:**
     ```bash
     docker-compose up --build